BrennerSpear/server-watch-mcp/README.md

 # server-watch-mcp

-An MCP (Model Context Protocol) server that monitors and captures output from any running command.
+A straight-forward CLI wrapper that monitors and captures output from any running command and exposes it as an MCP server.
 Perfect for development workflows where you need to access server logs, build output, or any process output.

 ## Features